Better Employee Engagement Strategy: 6 Signs You Need to Shift

 Facebook Twitter Email LinkedIn

-Smart Leaders Want a Better Employee Engagement Strategy
+Smart Leaders Demand a Better Employee Engagement Strategy

 Six Signs You Need a Better Employee Engagement Strategy

-6. Employees are starting to doubt the process.
+6. Employees are beginning to lose faith in the process.

 What To Do If You Checked Two or More of the Above Items

-While many organizations measure employee engagement, few analyze the impact it has on their business objectives.
-Are you able to quantify how engagement impacts your business?
-Can your leadership team draw the line from engagement to key business outcomes?
-Do your managers and employees understand how engagement affects their ability to meet their goals?
+Many organizations measure employee engagement — but far fewer strategically connect it to tangible business results.
+Can you quantify how engagement drives performance?
+Can your leadership team clearly trace the impact from engagement to key objectives?
+Do managers and employees understand how their own engagement affects goal achievement?

 How Five Organizations Tied Engagement to Business Outcomes